 If you can’t start or see the video, here is a link to the mp4 file.

 Reach out to the community of Institutions and Organizations that have endorsed the OA2020 Expression of Interest to learn more about implementing an OA2020 roadmap and to share your own perspective.
 Contact us and we will put you in touch with the contact point in your region, or let us know if you wish to volunteer as an OA2020 contact point.
-Get involved!
+Get involved and stay connected!

 What is OA2020?